Title VI "Statement Of Policy"

 The responsibility for carrying out Pace's commitment to this program has been delegated to the Pace Executive Director by the Board of Directors.
 Title VI staff is responsible for the day-to-day operations of this Program and the Title VI Liaison who will receive and investigate Title VI complaints which come through the complaint procedure.
 However, all managers, supervisors and employees share in the responsibility for making Pace's Title VI Program a success.

-Additional information concerning Pace's Title VI obligations and the complaint procedure can be found on the Pace web site www.pacebus.com or by calling Pace at (847)364-7223.
+Additional information concerning Pace's Title VI obligations and the complaint procedure can be obtained by calling Pace at (847) 364-7223.